inventage/keycloak-password-hashprovider-extension/README.md

 - config  : provides the build stage configuration and the setup of Keycloak
 - container : creates the custom docker image
 - docker-compose : provides a sample for launching the custom docker image
-- extensions : provides the keycloak hashprovider extension
+- extensions : provides the keycloak password hashprovider extension
 - server : provides a Keycloak installation for local development & testing
 - themes : provides samples for custom themes